bootstrapM/erdos-may-2024-imputing-data/README.md

 - Double Exponential Smoothing: A forecasting method that accounts for both the level and the trend in the data by applying exponential smoothing twice, once to the level and once to the trend.
 - SARIMA: Incorporates seasonal patterns, trends, and autoregressive components.
 Can use both forward and backward forecasting for imputing missing data in the middle of the time series.
 - Linear Regression between price movement of different companies' stocks
+- Granger Causality: This is a statistical hypothesis test used to determine whether one time series can predict another.
+In other words, if the past values of one time series `X` provide significant information about the future values of another variable `Y`  (beyond what is contained in the past values of YY alone), then `X` is said to <em>Granger-cause</em> `Y`.
+While this method is closely related to `cross-correlation`, is it more sophisticated since it provides a test for predictive causality, an information that can very useful for satatistical modeling.
 - Vector Auto Regression: A statistical model used to capture the linear interdependencies among multiple time series by allowing each variable to be a linear function of past values of itself and the past values of all other variables in the system.